 All students taking a clinical Nursing course must fulfill the college health requirements.
 The Medical History and Health Evaluation Form, giving specific requirements, is available from the college health service.
 In addition, students must undergo drug testing as part of their health clearance.
 If a student is denied clinical placement due to the results of a drug screening, he or she will not be able to continue in the program.

-Students taking clinical nursing courses are required to have liability insurance.
+Students taking clinical nursing courses are required to have malpractice insurance.

 All students enrolled in clinical courses must provide evidence of American Heart Association CPR Certification (BLS-C Health Care Provider).